Pelvic Congestion Syndrome

 • Painful menstruation and low backache.

-• Pain during or after sexual intercourse which could last for few hours or days.
+• Pain during or after sexual intercourse which may last for few hours or days.

 • Increased mucoid vaginal discharge with repeated negative culture for micro organisms.